 - Foul, sulfurous odors coming from your walls.

 - Metal in contact with relatively new drywall is corroding quickly.

-- Copper, in particular, will corrode rapidly in contact with bad drywall from China.
-Green corrosion is normal; black corrosion is not.
+- Copper, in particular, will corrode rapidly in contact with poor drywall from China.
+Green corrosion is normal; black corrosion is not normal.